OVIfy/compass-challenge-3/README.md

 also note that i had to copy some parts of the decorators implementation from the original tutor to save time as it wasn't a core test or server implementation but a dependency

+testing at first was confusing, i did not know what to test or how to go about it but after research, [chat with gpt](https://chat.openai.com/share/1f30051d-2b35-4781-a585-75e87730c6eb) and a friend i began to get the hang of it. i fell in love😂 with mocks and stubs and all the beautiful simulations you could run with them.

 ## What I learnt<a name="whatilearnt"></a>
 i learnt a lot whike working on this challenge, but i'll give a summary
 - typescript